 - Optional: sugar (or sugar substitute, to taste)

-Heat the almond milk and stir in the sugar.
+Heat the almond milk in a saucepan over medium heat, and stir in the sugar.

 Mix the cornstarch with about 2 tablespoons cold water.